LaunchCode-Education-Archived/csharp-web-development/src/chapters/razor-views/why-templates.rst

 without one.
 However, as your projects grow in size, templates make it MUCH easier to maintain your work.

-.. admonition:: Tip

-   Use templates when building a web-based project.

 Templates Provide Structure, Not Content
 ----------------------------------------